Montana/bloomberg-search/README.md

 Bloomberg Search
 =======================

-I would usually make this a private repo, but I want to keep this open.
+I would usually make this a private repo since it isn't finished, and won't be for awhile since I started updating this again. but I want to keep this open.
 This is a wrapper around the Java implementation of the Bloomberg API (http://www.bloomberglabs.com/api/about/).
 This wrapper acts as a server and is able to receive multiple connections from multiple client implementations.
 This is only a prototype of an older version with updated code.
-I consider this the finished version.
+Being written by <a href="http://www.montanamendy.com">Montana Mendy</a>.

 ```
 JSON Object accepted: